Non-Invasive Prenatal Testing

-Results take roughly two weeks to be processed and returned.
+Results take roughly 10 working days to be processed and returned.
 Once returned, your health care provider can help you decode the information and determine what steps you need to take.

 In most cases, everything will be fine and you can breathe a sigh of relief.
 However, there are a few times where there are genetic markers that indicate possible complications.
 Of course, your health care provider will discuss the situation with you to help you understand what you can do, what they can do and what might happen to your child during this process.